HVLepage/cavep-undc/_docs/site-network/RT04A.md

 ![Site T04A - the study site location.
 (John Forrest)](/assets/SiteDescriptions/T4/RT04ALowerAyaucavalley.jpg)
-Site T04A - the study site location: just up from the main valley highway.
+Site T04A - the study site location: just above the village of Calchota and up from the main valley highway.
 (John Forrest)

 ![Site T04A - the study site.
 (John Forrest)](/assets/SiteDescriptions/T4/T4AStudysite.JPG)